dkmur/Stats/README.md

 **Res** number of pogo restarts
 **Reb** number of device reboots

+**missingProtoMinute** every minute we check if lastProtoDateTime < now() - interval 1 minute and step the counter if true

 Or at least this is my understanding of them :)